-- You should match your lawn mower to the size of your yard.
-Push mowers are ideal for a yard that's less than a half acre.
-The cut width a push mower offers will determine how wide a swath of grass you can mow in a single pass.
+You should match your lawn mower to the size of your yard.
+Push mowers, also called "walk-behind" mowers, are ideal for a yard that's less than half an acre.
+The question, what is the best push mower for you, can be answered by understanding a few of these considerations:

-- Pay attention to voltage for cordless mowers, and amps on a corded mower.
+- Pay attention to voltage for cordless mowers and amps on a corded mower.
 The higher the number, the more powerful the mower.

 - Electric mowers have easy start-ups, quieter operation and no emissions.

 - They are recommended for flat, small-to-medium size yards that are 1/3 acre or smaller.

 - Electric mowers typically have a narrower cutting swath.

 - Consider electric mower models that bag, mulch or discharge clippings.

 The best gas push mower for your needs will deliver more power and a wider cutting swath.
 Most are designed with enough tank capacity for mowing an entire lawn without need of refueling.

 - Many gas mowers use a pull-start, but increasingly, higher-end models will feature an electric starter.

 - A gas lawn mower is ideal for yards that are 1/2 an acre or smaller, with flat or uneven terrain.